paul-chiggy/demo-api-testing-with-cypress/README.md

 ## Intro

-This small NodeJS project show-cases a test automation implementation for testing of REST API's based on Cypress testing framework, using Typescript and  multy-layer architecture (like the Test layer, Business layer with Stepper and Asserter, and a Core layer with the Cypress framework itself).
+This small NodeJS project show-cases a test automation implementation for testing of REST API's based on Cypress testing framework, using Typescript and  multi-layer architecture (like the Test layer, Business layer with Stepper and Asserter, and a Core layer with the Cypress framework itself).

 ## Description